jarviscanada/jarvis_data_eng_BrandonAngod/README.md

 # Brandon Angod .
 Jarvis Consulting

 My name is Brandon Angod.
 I graduated from Ontario Tech University with a major in Computer Science.
-Throughout my time at university, I got the opportunity to learn various programming languages and implement them in multiple projects.
+Throughout my time in university, I got the opportunity to learn various programming languages and implement them in multiple projects.
 Every year introduced new challenges to overcome and caused me to discover new methods and algorithms to solve each challenge.
-Currently, I work for Jarvis.
-Within Jarvis, I was able to get the opportunity to learn and grow in various fields.
-Previously within Jarvis, I was working a job as doing Software Developer.
-I enjoyed my time working as a Software developer role however it made me to want to experience different roles within the field.
-I've been interested in Business System Analyst work.
-I've always been good with understanding the business concepts and learned a lot throughout life about thinking of things with the business mindset and I know the role will be a perfect fit for me.
+Currently, I am a Software Developer for Jarvis Consulting Group.
+At Jarvis, I can take all the lessons I learned at university and improve on them.
+The software industry excites me the most with its innovations.
+Each innovation makes me want to challenge myself further and see how high I can reach within the industry.
+In the future, I aim to work on massive projects that will motivate others to improve themselves.
+I hope they will be able to improve my design and functionality.
+That way I challenge myself further to improve myself to make my project even better than their iteration.
+In the end, competition breeds innovation and I want to see how high we can take the software industry.

 ## Skills

-**Business Skills:** Communication, Analysis, Excel, Visio, Problem Solving

-**Technical Skills:** RDBMS/SQL, Data Modeling/Mapping, Data Analytics, Bash, Java, Python, AWS, Junit, C++
+**Proficient:** Java, Python, C++, Linux/Bash, RDBMS/SQL, Agile/Scrum, Git

+**Competent:** Scala, Unity, OpenCV, Gradle, Maven, Dart, JUnit, Flutter

+**Familiar:** Tensorflow, Clojure, Assembly Language, Unreal Engine 4, OpenGL

 ## Jarvis Projects